-Doctoral students are required to achieve a sound reading knowledge of one classical or modern language, as demonstrated by passing a translation test set by program faculty.
+Doctoral students are required to achieve a sound reading knowledge of one classical or modern language other than English, as demonstrated by passing a translation test set by program faculty.
 Students must propose for approval the language on which they intend to be examined.
 The standard is a capacity to translate accurately a representative critical or scholarly passage with some bearing on the student’s field of interest.
 The requirement should be met as early as possible in a student’s career and must be fulfilled prior to taking the qualifying examination.

 Ph.D.
 Qualifying Examination